 - 1 can (14 ½ ounces) stewed tomatoes, undrained (I like Red Gold!)

 - 2 cups packed coarsely chopped fresh greens, your choice (I like collards)

 - In a small bowl, combine salt, paprika and pepper.
 Sprinkle both sides of each chicken breast with salt/paprika mixture and set aside.

 - Cook bacon in a large oven-safe skillet or Dutch oven over medium heat until crisp.
 Remove bacon and drain on paper towels.

 - Add chicken to the same skillet or Dutch oven and cook about 3 minutes per side until browned.
 Transfer to plate when done and set aside.

 - Discard remaining bacon grease except for about one tablespoon.
 Add rice to pan and stir, cooking for 1 minute over medium-high heat.

 - Add tomatoes, broth, greens, seasoned salt, Tabasco and half of the bacon.
 Bring to a boil over high heat.
 Remove from heat and arrange chicken breasts on top of rice mixture.

 - Put the lid on the Dutch oven (or use tin foil) and bake covered for about 30 minutes or until chicken is cooked.
 Let stand 5 minutes before serving.
-Garnish with remaining bacon bits and parsley if desired.
+Garnish with remaining bacon and parsley if desired.